-- has completed three years in School of pharmacy (183 credit hours) meeting Satisfactory Academic Progress (SAP) progression; and - is not on provisional academic status, hascompleted all prescribed courses with a cumulative grade point average of 2.0 or higher, has no outstanding grade which is incomplete, and has a passing grade for all clinical rotations and all courses; and - has performed and behaved in a manner which is ethical, professional, and consistent with the practice of pharmacy; and - 4. has satisfactorily passed prescribed exams; and - has completed 100 hours (or equivalent) of community service; and - has completed all programmatic co-curricular and noncredit requirements (including but not limited to interprofessional activities, outreach events, PCOA, student portfolios, course and programs surveys); and - 7. has completed SAP requirements including all degree requirements within SEVEN AND A HALF (7.5) years following initiation of the matriculation process; and - 8. has completed at least one AUHS authorized and/or sponsored international mission trip; and - has met all AUHS legal, financial requirements, and obligations are paid in full.
+- 1. Has completed three years in School of pharmacy (183 credit hours) meeting Satisfactory Academic Progress (SAP) progression. - 2.
+Is not on provisional academic status, has completed all prescribed courses with a cumulative grade point average of 2.0 or higher, has no outstanding grade which is incomplete, and has a passing grade for all clinical rotations and all courses. - 3.
+Has performed and behaved in a manner which is ethical, professional, and consistent with the practice of pharmacy. - 4.
+Has satisfactorily passed prescribed exams. - 5.
+Has completed 100 hours (or equivalent) of community service. - 6.
+Has completed all programmatic co-curricular and noncredit requirements (including but not limited to interprofessional activities, outreach events, PCOA, student portfolios, and course and programs surveys). - 7.
+Has completed SAP requirements including all degree requirements within SEVEN AND A HALF (7.5) years following initiation of the matriculation process. - 8.
+Has completed at least one AUHS authorized and/or sponsored international mission trip. - 9.
+Has met all AUHS legal, financial requirements, and obligations are paid in full.